Last Updated on March 17, 2021 by Julia Wilson

 - Calamine lotion or over the counter antihistamines can relieve itching and discomfort.

-- Soak in a cool bath which contains an oatmeal-based bath product.
+- Soak in a cool bath that contains an oatmeal-based bath product.

 - If the rash is severe, seek medical assistance.